DOI-USGS/modflow-setup/docs/source/input/basic-stress.rst

 Modflow-setup currently supports three methods for entering spatially-referenced recharge input not mapped to the model grid.

     * Recharge translated from a parent model RCH package
-        * this input option is very simple.
+        * This input option is very simple.
 A parent model with a recharge package is needed, and ``default_source_data: True`` must be specified in the ``parent:`` block.
 Then, fluxes from the parent model are simply mapped to the inset model grid, based on the parent model cell centers, and the stress period mappings specified in the ``parent:`` block.
 Recharge package options can still be specified in a ``rch:`` block.

     * Raster input by stress period
         * A raster of spatially varying recharge values can be supplied for one or more model stress periods.
 Similar to the direct input, specified recharge will be applied to subsequent periods were recharge is not specified.